Oronhyatekha, M.D. 1841 - 1907

 Born on the Six Nations Reserve near Brantford, Ontario, Oronhyatekha (means “Burning Sky”) was also known by his baptized name of Peter Martin.
 He attended colleges in Massachusetts and Ohio, before returning to teach at Tyendinaga on the Bay of Quinte.

 In 1860, Oronhyatekha, on behalf of the Six Nations, gave the welcoming address to the Edward, the Prince of Wales (future Edward VII).
 He so impressed the Royal Party that he was invited to study in England, resulting in his becoming the first North American of indigenous descent to attend Oxford University.
 Oronhyatekha’s portrait still hangs in St. Edmunds Hall at Oxford.

 In 1863 he returned to Canada and married a great-granddaughter of Joseph Brant (Thayendanegea), the great Mohawk chief and Loyalist military leader during the American War of Independence.
 While attending the University of Toronto, Oronhyatekha joined its militia corps, as well as the Queen’s Own Rifles; he also joined the Masonic order.
-In 1866 he graduated from the University of Toronto’s medical school, and was likely the first native medical doctor in Canada.
+In 1866 he graduated from the University of Toronto’s medical school, and was likely the first medical doctor of indigenous descent in Canada.
 He practiced medicine in Frankford, on the Trent River, and in Stratford, Napanee, and London, Ontario.

 In 1871 Oronhyatekha was part of the first Canadian rifle team invited to compete at Wimbledon, where he won nine prizes.

-He became President of the Grand Indian Council in 1874, an association of reserves in Quebec and Ontario, and often lobbied for change in legislation to give support to the native peoples in Canada.
+He became President of the Grand Indian Council in 1874, an association of reserves in Quebec and Ontario, and often lobbied for change in legislation to give support to the indigenous peoples in Canada.

 In 1878 he joined the Independent Order of Foresters (IOF) which was a fraternal life insurance company, and he became the first elected Supreme Chief Ranger of that organization in 1881.
 He was CEO for twenty-six years.
 He guided the IOF’s growth from a struggling bankrupt fraternal organization of 400 members to a membership of more than 250,000, and a fund of over eleven million dollars.
 Dr. Oronhyatekha wrote The History of the Independent Order of Foresters.